cheahjs/palworld-save-tools/README.md

 ## Roadmap

-- [] Parse all known blobs of data
+- [ ] Parse all known blobs of data
-- [] Optimize CPU and memory usage
+- [ ] Optimize CPU and memory usage

 ## Development philosophy

 - No additional dependencies.
 Scripts should run with a default install of Python.
 Distributing binary builds of Python is laden with AV false positives.
 - Correctness of the conversion process is more important than performance.
 SAV > JSON > SAV should yield bit-for-bit identical files (pre-compression).

+## Projects that make use of palworld-save-tools

+> [!NOTE]
+> This does not serve as an endorsement of any of these projects, use at your own risk.

+- [xNul/palworld-host-save-fix](https://github.com/xNul/palworld-host-save-fix/) - Migrating save data between player IDs (eg, converting coop saves to dedicated server saves)
+- [PalEdit](https://github.com/EternalWraith/PalEdit) - GUI for editing Pals
+- [palworld-server-tool](https://github.com/zaigie/palworld-server-tool) - Managing dedicated servers via RCON and SAV file parsing
+- [magicbear/palworld-save-tools](https://github.com/magicbear/palworld-save-tools/tree/clenaup-tools) - Assorted set of SAV file manipulations